Grandparents Don’t Die, They Live In Our Hearts

 - Something else to keep in mind is the need for emotional release.
-Don’t hide your grief to prevent your children from seeing you’re in pain, otherwise they can start to see it as acceptable or preferable to hold their feelings inside.
+Don’t hide your grief to prevent your children from seeing you’re in pain, because they may start to see this as acceptable or preferable to expressing emotions.

-- Don’t be afraid to let it out and let children cry if they need to.
+- Don’t be afraid to let yourself and your children cry if needed.

 - We need to be able to recognize when a child is hurting.
 They will likely not be able to process what has happened until later.
 It can be seen in their drawings, silence and even nightmares.